-Another bathroom experience was during severe depression.
+The other bathroom experience was during severe depression.
 He said, "Turn September Second."
-I had picked up an Our Daily Bread that November day, looking for solace, but He repeated it three times.
-I finally turned there and the title of the devotion was "God's love softens hearts."
+I had picked up an Our Daily Bread that November day, looking for solace.
+He repeated it three times.
+I finally turned there and the title of the devotion was "God's Love Softens Hearts."
 Instantly I remembered that two months earlier, while in chapel my first day of Seminary, I had what I thought was a nervous breakdown.
 I began sobbing uncontrollably.
 Until I read that title, I never understood what had taken place.
-Now I remembered and realized that the love of God had broken my rebellious spirit.
+Now I remembered; it was all so clear, and realized that the love of God had broken my rebellious spirit.
 I became teachable.

 Which brings me to the tee shirt.
-I was at a four day retreat, and after going to the alter and praying for God to forgive my lack of spirituality, I returned to my seat.
-I had tried to quote Philippians 3:13-14 but couldn't remember exactly how it went.
+I was at a four day retreat, and after going to the altar and praying for God to forgive my lack of spirituality, I returned to my seat.
+I had tried to pray Philippians 3:13-14, but I couldn't remember exactly how it went.
 As I stood there, I looked at the man standing in front of me, and his shirt had those exact verses printed on them!
+Not the references, the verses!
 I assume he had four shirts with him, and that he could have stood anywhere among the eighty or so there.
 But on that day, at that time, when I was trying to pray that prayer, he stood before me and gave me the words to speak to God.
 Yes, God speaks!
 We just need to look and listen.
 What is He saying to you right now?
 What ever it is, it is being said in love.
-He loves you.
+After all, He really does love you.